csc8005-team-2/cluk-wms/backend/README.md

 Backend runs on Oracle JDK or OpenJDK 12.
 Root permissions might bre required to run the main method.

+URIs and API keys might be used in the source code.
+They are not valid and please replace them with your own.
 ## Contributions
 ### Backend
 Business logic of the backend was designed by #teambackend: